DvorakPavel/sc300-entra-lab/notes/30-custom-security-attributes.md

 - Attribute set names and attribute definitions are permanent — they cannot be renamed or deleted, only deactivated.
 - Predefined values enforce controlled vocabulary for attribute assignments.
 Free-text attributes allow flexible input.
 - Multi-value attributes support assigning multiple values to a single user (e.g. multiple project codes).
+- Global Administrator and Privileged Role Administrator do not have custom security attribute permissions by default — the Attribute Definition Administrator role must be explicitly assigned before attribute sets can be created.
-- Attribute management requires dedicated roles — Attribute Definition Administrator for creating definitions and Attribute Assignment Administrator for assigning values.
+- Attribute Assignment Administrator is required for assigning values to users.
 - Custom security attributes can be used in Conditional Access conditions, dynamic group membership rules, and entitlement management auto-assignment policies.

 ## Evidence